mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 -   **Control group**: Pennsylvania (PA), which did not change its minimum wage.
 -   **Outcome variable**: Employment levels in fast-food restaurants.

-The study used a Difference-in-Differences approach to estimate the impact:
+The study used a Difference-in-Differences approach to estimate the impact (Table \@ref(tab:did-estimator-illustration-state-level)).

 |           | State | After (Post) | Before (Pre) | Difference        |
 |-----------|-------|--------------|--------------|-------------------|